 While controlling body language is no easy task, with this course you can learn how to interpret the body language of others while learning how to perfect your own non-verbal communication skills.

 This is the only appropriate way to follow two topics on communication.
 If non-verbal communication is underrated, then listening isn’t even on the charts.
 And yet without listening effectively, how can we interpret and respond appropriately?

 Even the best communicators can talk their way into a sticky situation.
 Read this Forbes article on why most leaders need to shut up and listen.
 It provides explanations on why listening is crucial to success and for tips on becoming a better listener.

 Listening is so important that it is a bona fide field of theoretical study (a contradiction of terms, but still).
 Communication can not be realized unless a listener completes the “loop.”
-Take a look at this blog post on the elements of communication to learn more about how this works.
+Take a look at this course on becoming an effective listener in business.

 Questioning is a lost art that can serve many purposes.
 Questioning is something that often builds upon listening, but it is not merely a device for obtaining information.